Preparing for the Summative Alternate ELPAC Administration

 As with the primary TE, the secondary TE must

-- receive training on how to administer the Alternate ELPAC Operational Field Test,
+- receive training on how to administer the Summative Alternate ELPAC,

 - be assigned a TOMS account with a test examiner user role, and

 Ideally, the secondary TE is also an educator who is familiar with the student’s individual testing needs and preferred mode of communication to accurately score the responses.
+It is recommended that the secondary TE is credentialed, although it is not required.
 The subtopic on Secondary Test Examiner Responsibilities includes a list of tasks for the secondary TE to complete.